SlavBorowski/bookmark_terminal_app_ft/README.md

 7. Restart your terminal to make sure `.bash_profile` loads the app into your PATH

-8. To run the app type
+8. Run the `bookmarks` executable to start the app

 ```bash
 bookmarks